free things to do in New York City

 Staged Reading | Swan Song: family relationships and struggles with life-altering decisions

-Philip visits his aging mom, now in a Florida retirement facility, where they lock horns as they frequently have throughout the years.
+Philip visits his aging mom, now in a Florida retirement facility, where they lock horns as they frequently more have throughout the years.
 Despite her deteriorating mental state and being confined to a wheelchair, Philip still struggles to get the upper hand over her overpowering personality.
 However, the stakes are much higher now and he is forced to make some life-altering decisions on her behalf.
-By playwright Dan Kavulish who wrote "Summer Passed into Rain", "The Fortunate Isles" novel.
+By playwright Dan Kavulish who wrote "Summer Passed into Rain", "The Fortunate Isles" novel. less

 New York City, NY; NYC